 Accessibility and useability

-Foundations, the national body for Home Improvement Agencies (HIAs) and the lead on transformation of Disabled Facilities Grants (DFGs) points out in its review of the DFG(1)that 1 in 10 people say they either unable, and find it difficult, to move, stand or walk independently.
+Foundations, the national body for Home Improvement Agencies (HIAs) and the lead on transformation of Disabled Facilities Grants (DFGs) points out in its review of the DFG(1) that 1 in 10 people say they are either unable, and find it difficult, to move, stand or walk independently.

 Officers tasked with addressing disability in adaptations- whether private or social housing- need to address not just how to empower someone to get into the space, but how they can use it.